Hello, Dolly! (musical): 2017 Broadway revival/national tour

 The production was produced by Scott Rudin, directed by Jerry Zaks and choreographed by Warren Carlyle.
 David Hyde Pierce played Horace Vandergelder.
 Other principal casting for this revival included Kate Baldwin as Irene Molloy, Gavin Creel as Cornelius Hackl, Jennifer Simard as Ernestina Money, Taylor Trensch as Barnaby Tucker, Will Burton as Ambrose Kemper, Melanie Moore as Ermengarde, and Beanie Feldstein as Minnie Fay.
 Donna Murphy played the role of Dolly at Tuesday evening performances beginning in June 2017, as well as covering Midler's holiday dates.
 She played her final performance on January 7, 2018.
 Midler won the Tony for Best Actress in a Leading Role in a Musical, and Creel for Best Actor in a Featured Role in a Musical, at the 71st Tony Awards in 2017.

 Midler, Pierce, Trensch, and Feldstein left the production on January 14, 2018.
-Bernadette Peters took over the role of Dolly with previews from January 20, 2018, officially on February 22, 2018, and Victor Garber took over the role of Horace Vandergelder.
-Charlie Stemp assumed the role of Barnaby Tucker on January 20, 2018.Green, Jesse. " Theater.
-Hello Dolly Review" The New York Times, February 22, 2018 Santino Fontana temporarily played the role of Cornelius Hackl from March 2018 to May 6 while Gavin Creel recovered from back surgery.
+Bernadette Peters took over the role of Dolly on January 20, 2018, and Victor Garber took over the role of Horace Vandergelder.
+Charlie Stemp assumed the role of Barnaby Tucker on January 20, 2018.
+Santino Fontana temporarily played the role of Cornelius Hackl from March 2018 to May 6 while Gavin Creel recovered from back surgery.
 Creel returned to the role on May 8, 2018.
 Before Fontana's temporary engagement, understudy Christian Dante White played the role of Cornelius.
 The production closed on August 25, 2018, with Midler and Hyde Pierce returning to play Dolly and Horace (respectively) from July 17, 2018, to closing.